nextstrain/docs.nextstrain.org/src/learn/augur-to-auspice.rst

 - "temporal" - values should be dates in decimal date format (``2022.365``); coloring will be a range, and the legend will display human-readable dates
 - "ordinal" - values should be integers; coloring will be a range but all displayed values will be integers
 - "categorical" - each unique value will receive a different color, the color wheel will be repeated if necessary

+If the type is not provided, it will be inferred in this order:

+#. "boolean" if all values are within boolean values defined above.
+#. "continuous" if all values are numeric.
+#. "categorical" if none of the above are satisfied.

 The provided colorings in the auspice-config JSON will result in corresponding metadata being exported.
 As mentioned above, for node-data provided metadata